 About Magatte Wade

 Magatte Wade is a serial entrepreneur, inspirational speaker, and visionary business leader with a passion for creating positive change in Africa.
-She is the founder and CEO of SkinIsSkin.com, “the lip balm with a mission,” and is dedicated to reducing rational discrimination while creating jobs and prosperity in her home country of Senegal.
-Throughout her career, she has created successful high-end retail brands inspired by traditional African flavors, fragrances, and stories.
-She was named by Forbes as one of the “20 Youngest Power Women in Africa”, a Young Global Leader at the World Economic Forum at Davos, a TED Global Africa Fellow, and a “Leading Woman in Wellness” award winner by the Global Wellness Summit.
-Wade also serves on the Advisory Board of the Whole Planet Foundation of Whole Foods Market.
+She is the founder and CEO of SkinIsSkin.com, “the lip balm with a mission,” and is dedicated to reducing discrimination while creating jobs and prosperity in her home country of Senegal.
+Throughout her career, she has created successful high-end retail brands inspired by diverse African traditions.
+She is a Forbes “20 Youngest Power Women in Africa”, a Young Global Leader by the World Economic Forum at Davos, a TED Global Africa Fellow, and "Leading Woman in Wellness” award winner by the Global Wellness Summit.
+Wade also serves on the Advisory Board of the Whole Planet Foundation, of Whole Foods Market.
 She has written for The Guardian, HuffingtonPost.com, and Barron’s, and is a frequent speaker at business conferences and on college campuses, including Harvard, Yale, Columbia, Cornell, MIT, and the Wharton School of Business.